pdfshift/blog/source/_posts/2018/09/06-preparation-of-our-producthunt-release.md

 __Before the big day__: Like for the communities, do a list of key people you plan to reach out, and write a dedicated message for each.
 Send them the message the day of your release (or even the day before if that can help, depending on the situation).

-_This raise the discussion of working on your network.
+_This raises the discussion of working on your network.
 Even though I'm not personally a fan of spending all your nights networking, staying in touch with important people, creating new connections from time to time and helping each other is still an important role for your success._

 ## Write to your users